 Some people like dashing around, visiting as many destinations in one trip as possible.
 But travel is about more than just ticking boxes of sights, snapping a selfie and moving to the next place.

 Welcome to the world of slow travel, where you really take the time it know the place you’re traveling.
 The slow travel movement is all about connecting with locals, exploring wonderful nature and losing yourself in fascinating cities.
+Once you secure the paperwork via Visa Express and have a place in mind, the worldwide experiences are ready to be indulged.

 It is about taking some time for you, cherishing each experience and returning home the richer for your adventures.
 If you’re thinking about a slow travel adventure, perhaps even a trip of 30 days or more – these are the destinations you should be considering.